Skip to content

 Step 3: Choose the Right Authentication Flow

-Authentication is handled based on four distinct personas.
+Authentication is handled based on three distinct personas.
 The persona determines which OAuth 2.0 flow you must use.

-• Client App : The application itself, acting on its own behalf for server-to-server integrations.
-This persona uses the Client Credentials flow .
+• Client App: The application itself, acting on its own behalf for server-to-server integrations or acting on behalf of a User/Customer.
+This persona uses the Client Credentials flow or On-Behalf-Of flow.

 Authentication Flow Implementations